 You don’t need to be told that when it comes to cold chain operations, maintaining the temperature of the product you’re transporting is essential.
 Whether you’re moving food products like cheese, seafood or chocolate, or wine, flowers or pharmaceuticals, an unstable or uneven temperature can be catastrophic for the products in transit.
 This is where a Temperature Packaging System (TPS) comes in.

-A TSP is designed to address different modes of heat transfer and maintain an even temperature that prevents medicines and vaccines from spoiling before they arrive at their destination.
+A TPS is designed to address different modes of heat transfer and maintain an even temperature that prevents medicines and vaccines from spoiling before they arrive at their destination.

-When it comes to thermal packaging systems, a one-size fits all solution won’t cut it.
-You need to take into account a number of things to make sure the TSP is able to effectively maintain the right temperatures.
+When it comes to Temperature Packaging Systems (TPS), a one-size-fits-all solution won’t cut it.
+You need to take into account a number of things to make sure the TPS is able to effectively maintain the right temperatures.
 For instance, a TPS needs to consider:

 Another important factor to consider is the different methods of heat transfer.
-As a TSP’s main job is to slow down heat transfer to maintain temperature, knowing exactly how this occurs is crucial.
+A TPS’s main job is to slow down heat transfer to maintain temperature, — knowing exactly how this occurs is crucial.
 The different ways heat can be transferred will impact the materials and type of TPS needed to get the job done.

 How Heat is Transferred

 Ultimately, heat transfer can occur in one of three ways: